 If you have a disability that affects your ability to participate equitably in academic activities (i.e. learning disorder, ADHD, ASD, mental illness, physical disability, etc.) and are able to demonstrate functional limitations that affect your academic functioning, we encourage you to register with QSAS, no later than August 15, for support in your studies at Queen’s.
 QSAS begins meeting with incoming students in June and we encourage you to contact the office in summer about registering.

-Documentation can then be submitted to the BISC starting June 15th.
+Documentation can then be submitted to the BISC starting mid-June.
 This will help us arrange your support plan in time for the start of classes in September.